mootools/mootools-core/Docs/Native/Function.md

 * (*function*) The bound function.

-### Examples:
+### Example:

 	function myFunction(e, add){
-		this.setStyle('top', e.client.x + add);
+		//Note that 'this' here refers to window, not an element.
-		//note that 'this' here refers to window, not an element
+		//We'll need to bind this function to the element we want to alter. this.setStyle('top', e.client.x + add);
-		//we'll need to bind this function to the element we want to alter };
+	};
 	$(myElement).addEvent('click', myFunction.bindWithEvent(myElement, 100);
-	//when clicked the element will move to the position of the mouse + 100;
+	//When clicked, the element will move to the position of the mouse + 100.